mindspore-ai/docs/tutorials/experts/source_en/parallel/data_parallel.md

 3. Network composition

-    The data parallel network is written in a way that does not differ from the stand-alone network, due to the fact that during forward propagation & backward propagation the models of each card are executed independently from each other, only the same network structure is maintained.
+    The data parallel network is written in a way that does not differ from the single-card network, due to the fact that during forward propagation & backward propagation the models of each card are executed independently from each other, only the same network structure is maintained.
 The only thing we need to pay special attention to is that in order to ensure the training synchronization between cards, the corresponding network parameter initialization values should be the same.
 In `DATA_PRALLEL` mode, we can set seed or enable `parameter_broadcast` to achieve the same initialization of weights between multiple cards.

 4. Gradient aggregation

-    Data parallel should theoretically achieve the same training effect as the stand-alone machine.
+    Data parallel should theoretically achieve the same training effect as the single-card machine.
 In order to ensure the consistency of the computational logic, the gradient aggregation operation between cards is realized by calling the `mindspore.nn.DistributedGradReducer()` interface, which automatically inserts the `AllReduce` operator after the gradient computation is completed.
 MindSpore sets the `mean` switch, which allows the user to choose whether to perform an average operation on the summed gradient values, or to treat them as hyperparameters.

 5. Parameter update